robmoore-i/robmoore-i.github.io/wiki/docs/reading/videos.md

 ### ["The Software Crisis" and data abstraction - Barbara Liskov (~20 mins)](https://www.youtube.com/watch?v=_jTc1BTFdIo)

-"Those who do not learn history are doomed to repeat it".
+"Those who do not learn history are doomed to repeat it" etc.